 Function #3 – Curing the Common Cold

 Now granted, every time we fix chicken noodle soup does not mean we have a cold.
 Some days are just soup days in the winter.
-There is a long held belief that chicken noodle soup helps cure the common cold.
-I tend to believe it is true because during cold and flu season my pharmacist gives away a to anyone who comes in for common cold medicines. can of chicken noodle soup
+There is a long-held belief that chicken noodle soup helps cure a common cold.
+I tend to believe it is true because during cold and flu season my pharmacist gives away a can of chicken noodle soup to anyone who comes in for common cold medicines.

 So there you have it.
 You not only have a lovely meal, but you also are humidifying your house, giving yourself the most wonderful steam facial to hydrate skin on your face and neck, and possibly curing the common cold.
 I would say that homemade chicken noodle soup is amazing.